pixie-io/docs.px.dev/content/en/installing-pixie/02-setting-up-k8s/02-eks-setup.md

 Note: Skip this section if you already you have a target cluster set up.

 If you don't have a cluster ready you can set one up based on the [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) guide.
-An easier approach we recommend is to set it up with [eksctl](https://github.com/weaveworks/eksct) by following these steps:

 ### Prerequisites